Facundo Campazzo

-Facundo "Facu" Campazzo (born 23 March 1991) is an Argentine professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Facundo "Facu" Campazzo Avedano (born 23 March 1991) is an Argentine professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
 At a height of tall, he plays at the point guard position.
 He is also a member of the senior Argentina national basketball team.

 As a member of Real Madrid, Campazzo earned an All-EuroLeague First Team selection in 2024 and won two EuroLeague championships in 2015 and 2018.
 While representing Argentina, he played a crucial role on the way of a silver medal at the 2019 FIBA World Cup.